Kim Min-seok (politician): Aftermath

-Comeback
+Return to the National Assembly (2020–2025)

 On 16 January 2020, Kim declared his candidacy for Yeongdeungpo 2nd in the 2020 election.
-From his declaration, he said that he is supposed to restart from his home constituency although he still had opportunities to run for other constituencies.
+From his declaration, he said that he was supposed to restart from his home constituency although he still had opportunities to run for other constituencies.
 He participated the DPK preselection and defeated the incumbent Sin Kyŏng-min.
-Ironically, Sin became the first incumbent MP lost at DPK preselection.
+Ironically, Sin became the first incumbent MP to lose at DPK preselection.